patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/ux-writing-best-practices.md

 By making writing part of your design process, you’ll also be able to uncover design issues at the very beginning.
 If a design is too difficult to explain with words, then it might still need some work.
 By the time you create high-fidelity mockups, you’ll already have a few rounds of content feedback under your belt and can focus on refinement.
 Work across teams to fine-tune your copy and align your words with voice and tone standards.

+This guide details the best practices that you should follow when writing for UX.

 ## Know your users
 Before you write, understand who you're writing for.
 Get to know your users’ needs and what words will resonate.